What is Adobe Media Server?

 What are the benefits of HTTP Dynamic Streaming?

 HTTP Dynamic Streaming enables you to leverage existing caching infrastructures (for example, CDNs, ISPs, office caching, home networking).
-This format enables broadcasters to operate a remote origin to delivery through multiple CDNs and optimize delivery to mobile devices.
+This format enables broadcasters to operate a remote origin to delivery through multiple CDNs and optimise delivery to mobile devices.

 How do I prepare my content for HTTP Dynamic Streaming?